 Yes.
 If you sleep with your mouth open, just close it once and swallow before you measure.
 The measurement is finished when the temperature has reached its final value and you hear a soft beep beep from Daysy.
-Daysy may take couple of seconds longer to measure for those users who sleep with their mouth open.
+Daysy may take a couple of seconds longer to measure for those users who sleep with their mouths open.
 Please be sure not to open your mouth while measuring.

 Frequently asked questions

 No, in order to transfer your data from your Daysy 1.0 to your new Daysy 2.0 you will need to send your data file to customer support.
 Customer support will transfer your data file to your new Daysy 2.0 before it ships out.
 Please get in touch with customer support prior to purchasing a Daysy 2.0 if you’d like to have your data transferred.

 To avoid damage, please do not place Daysy under your pillow.
 Keep Daysy in a safe place within easy reach.

 Daysy is programmed with a complex algorithm which evaluates your cycle by tracking your morning temperature (taken under the tongue) and knowing when you have your period.
 Daysy will then show you right away if you are currently fertile or not.

 Yes, your initial Daysy order includes everything you need.

 That depends on whether the medication influences your body temperature or your cycle.
 In general, you should skip measurements while you are taking such medication.
 If you have doubts, contact your doctor or our customer service team.

 In general, you should skip measurements during illness and while you are taking medication that can have an influence on your body temperature or cycle.
 If you have doubts, contact your doctor or our customer service team.

 Remove the battery and store Daysy in a dry location in its original packaging, if available.
 You can find more information in the instruction manual.